yoavniran/cloudinary-mcp-server/README.md

 # Cloudinary MCP Server

 A Model Context Protocol server that exposes Cloudinary Upload & Admin API methods as tools by AI assistants.
-This integration allows AI systems to trigger and interact with your Cloudinary automation cloud.
+This integration allows AI systems to trigger and interact with your Cloudinary cloud.

 ## How It Works